-The D.O.P Utiel-Requena is a region of red wines, where our star grape, the Bobal represents around 80 per cent of production, the second most widely cultivated vine in Spain, after the Tempranillo.
+The D.O.P Utiel-Requena is a region of red wines, where our star grape, the Bobal represents over 80 per cent of production.
+It is the second most cultivated spanish variety in Spain, after the Tempranillo.

-Here, the climate is characterized by a unique combination of Mediterranean and Continental.
+The terroir is characterized by a unique combination of Mediterranean and Continental climate.
 The Mediterranean breezes refresh and humidify the nights, while warm winds blow in from the interior plateau of La Mancha to dry the vines.

-The vegetation in this region is strongly marked by the influence of the Mediterranean, and our vines grow alongside almond, walnut, olive and pine and oak trees.
+The vegetation in this region is strongly marked by the influence of the Mediterranean, and our vines grow alongside almond, walnut, olive, pine and oak trees.
 The abundance of aromatic plants such as fennel, rosemary and thyme also influences our wines.